 If economic agents expect a high level of inflation in the next period, then this becomes a self-fulfilling prophecy.
 Many producers in the economy need to arrange contracts for raw materials a long time in advance of actually receiving those raw materials, and no supplier of those raw materials is going to agree to a price now that doesn't reflect his expectation of what his payment will be worth when he receives it in the next period.

 So, if inflation was high in the previous period, the supplier will want to build in a premium to compensate for an expectation of high inflation in the next period.
-Some producers may be able to negotiate some contracts depending on their market power, but unless he/she was paying his supplier too much in the first place then it will not be possible to avoid higher costs going forward.
+Some producers may be able to negotiate some contracts depending on their market power, but unless the supplier was being paid too much in the first place then it will not be possible to avoid higher costs going forward.

 However, whilst the producer will have to pay the supplier more to cover the extra anticipated inflation, he will respond by increasing the price of his own product in the next period to cover his own extra costs.
 So consumers end up paying a higher price in the next period just because inflationary expectations are now built into the system.